 To provide these certificates to AM, you use a truststore that contains the necessary certificates, and configure AM to use that truststore when starting up.

-As a best practice, create a new truststore with the certificates you need in your environment and configure your container to use it.
-Do not add the DS certificate to the JVM's truststore because other applications may be using it.
+As a best practice, you should create a new truststore with the certificates you need in your environment, and configure your container to use it.
+You should not add the DS certificate to the JVM’s truststore, since other applications may be using it.

-AM 7 only supports a single truststore.
-As the truststore is also used for outbound HTTPS connections, your truststore also needs to contain the CA certificates of sites that your instance communicates securely with.
+AM supports a single truststore.
+Because this truststore is also used for outbound HTTPS connections, the truststore must contain the CA certificates of sites that your instance communicates securely with.

 For example, to keep all existing CA certificates, copy the

-Then, ensure your web application container; for example, Apache Tomcat, is loading that file as its truststore.
+Then, make sure that your web application container (for example, Apache Tomcat) loads that file as its truststore.

 lib/security/cacerts truststore, names it